 It's the most wonderful time of the year: for families, children, and companies who need a boost in their sales.
 With Christmas around the corner, there is no better time to be thinking about how to convert customers, bring back returning ones, and come up with original and interesting marketing techniques.
 When it comes to marketing around Christmas time, customer knowledge that you have collected over the year in your CRM becomes your most valuable tool to help you bypass the competition and get your customers set up with the products and services they are excited and interested in buying.

-If you are working on collecting customer knowledge and wondering how you can best leverage it to work for you, this blog post outlines four ways that customer knowledge can help you create the most profitable christmas marketing campaign yet.
+If you are working on collecting customer knowledge and wondering how you can best leverage it to work for you, this blog post outlines five ways that customer knowledge can help you create the most profitable christmas marketing campaign yet.

 1. Knowing their family situation